 By 2024, about 30 million US patients will be using remote patient monitoring solutions according to Business Insider.
-A 2021 MSI International survey also shows that 80% of the US population are positive about using remote patient monitoring while 50% want to see RPM incorporated into medical care.
-People asked and healthcare firms delivered.
-The GVR research predicts an insane 20.2% CAGR of the RPM software market between 2022 and 2030.
+A 2021 MSI International survey also shows that 80% of the US population is positive about using remote patient monitoring while 50% want to see RPM incorporated into medical care.
+Keep reading and learn about the tech trends, benefits, types of software, devices, apps, features, and much more in our RPM guide.

-What are the benefits of remote patient monitoring software for healthcare businesses?
+Benefits of remote patient monitoring for healthcare businesses

 Cost efficiency: Pay $6,500 less per patient per year